burnbright/silverstripe-bootstrap/README.md

 # Beautiful BurnBright Boostrap Boilerplate

-A basic SilverStripe bolilerplate, running on Bootstrap.
-Bootstrap uses the less css preprocessor.
+A basic SilverStripe bolilerplate theme, running on Bootstrap.
+Uses less as the css preprocessor.

 ## Requirements